 When Ladashevska talks with his body, it’s delightful performance art.
 I hope he keeps his word.

 – 30 –

 © Lynnette D’anna 2076.
 All rights reserved.
-Originally written for, and published by, Interchange magazine.
+Originally published by Interchange magazine.

 Resources Canadian Association of the Deaf The Association of Visual Language Interpreters of Canada (AVLIC) MB Association of Visual Language Interpreters (MAVLI) Independent Interpreter Referral Service (IIRS) Caption This!